Learning Theory · Program Synthesis · LLMs

 II

-Program ERM is sample-efficient.
+Program ERM is statistically lovely.

 III